inaka/apns4erl/README.md

 Apple recommends us to keep our connections open and avoid opening and closing very often.
 You can check the [Best Practices for Managing Connections](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CommunicatingwithAPNs.html) section.

-But when closing a connection makes sense `apns4erl` gives us the function `apns:close_connection/1` where the parameter is the connection's name or the connection's `pid`.
+But when closing a connection makes sense `apns_erlang` gives us the function `apns:close_connection/1` where the parameter is the connection's name or the connection's `pid`.
 After using it the name will be available for new connections again (if it was different than `undefined`).

 ## Feedback

-`apns4erl` uses callback to handle feedback.
+`apns_erlang` uses callback to handle feedback.
 Currently only invalid token causes the callback function to be called.
 Feedback function can be specified in the sys.config file.

 It takes the following form.